siegeon/magic.lambda.scheduler/README.md

 To inspect a task you can use the following.

 ```
-tasks.get:task-id
+wait.tasks.get:task-id
 ```

 Besides from the task ID, the get task signal doesn't take any arguments.
+Using this signal, will return the task's due date(s) in addition to the actualy task.

 ## Listing tasks

-To list tasks, you can use the **[tasks.list]** signal.
+To list tasks, you can use the **[wait.tasks.list]** signal.
 This slot optionally handles an **[offset]** and a **[limit]** argument, allowing you to page, which might be useful if you have a lot of tasks in your system.
 If no **[limit]** is specified, this signal will only return the first 10 tasks, including the task's Hyperlambda, but not its repetition pattern, or due date.
 Below is an example.

 ```
-tasks.list
+wait.tasks.list
    offset:20
    limit:10
 ```

 ## Miscelaneous slots

-The **[scheduler.stop]** will stop the scheduler, meaning no repeating tasks or tasks with a due date in the future will execute.
+The **[wait.scheduler.stop]** will stop the scheduler, meaning no repeating tasks or tasks with a due date in the future will execute.
 Notice, if you create a new task with a due date, and/or a repetition pattern, the scheduler will automatically start again, unless you create the task setting its **[auto-start]** argument explicitly to false.
-When you start the scheduler again, using for instance **[scheduler.start]**, all tasks will automatically resume, and tasks that have due dates in the past, will immediately start executing.
+When you start the scheduler again, using for instance **[wait.scheduler.start]**, all tasks will automatically resume, and tasks that have due dates in the past, will immediately start executing.

 To determine if the task scheduler is running or not, you can invoke **[scheduler.running]**, which will return `true` if the scheduler is running.
 Notice, if you have no scheduled tasks, it will always return false.
-And regardless of whether or not the scheduler is running or not, you can always explicitly execute a task by using **[tasks.execute]**.
+And regardless of whether or not the scheduler is running or not, you can always explicitly execute a task by using **[wait.tasks.execute]**.

-To return the date and time for the next scheduled task, you can raise the **[scheduler.next]** signal.
+To return the date and time for the next scheduled task, you can raise the **[wait.scheduler.next]** signal.

 ## Persisting tasks